YueLiPicasso/intro_ocaml/OCanren_exercises/ratexpr/README.md

-# Arithmetical Expressions of (Positive) Rational Numbers
+# Arithmetic Expressions of (Positive) Rational Numbers

 Work in progress.